 Though December 25th is probably not the day of Christ’s birth, there is nothing wrong with celebrating a day when God became flesh and dwelt among us.

 And there is no doubt Christmas has strong ties to Christ’s birth, as demonstrated by the actions of a principal of an elementary school in Omaha, Nebraska, who was trying to remove any hint of Christmas from school classes.

 In her memo to teachers, she warned them not to play Christmas songs or even have the kids sing Christmas carols in class.
 She also said the students were not allowed to create Christmas crafts.
 And she made no doubt why, when she also banned candy canes because its “J” shape spoke of Jesus and the Candy cane’s red spoke of the blood of Christ and white of Jesus’s resurrection.

 In her memo, Jennifer Sinclair warned her teachers:

 “I’m hopeful we can avoid the discomfort of me directly questioning something you’ve copied, posted and had your kids do.
 That makes me uncomfortable, and I know it doesn’t feel good.”

-Fortunately, Liberty Counsel, a non-profit legal organization dedicated to defending Christian liberty, found out about her nonsense and sent a letter putting the end of Sinclair’s plot to steal Christmas.
+Fortunately, Liberty Counsel, a non-profit legal organization dedicated to defending Christian liberty, found out about this nonsense and sent a letter putting an end of Sinclair’s plot to steal Christmas.